wither/obsidian-notes/05-Boxes/HTB/Forest.md

 LIMIT 1000
 ```

-To reveal that the "`Exchange Windows Permissions`" group has `WriteDACL` over the domain, leaving it vulnerable to a "DCSync" attack.
+To reveal that the service account is apart of the "`Account Operators`" group, which has permission to add users to the "`Exchange Windows Permissions`" group.
+This group - usually for legitimate reasons - has `WriteDACL` over the domain, leaving it vulnerable to a "DCSync" attack.
 ![[Pasted image 20250615014133.png]]
 To perform the DCSync attack, I firstly created a new credential object and domain user account called "wither"
 ```powershell